Here’s a look at the US Open Tennis Tournament.

 Pre-1968 - Molla B. Mallory (8)

-1881 - Begins as a singles men's tournament, for entertainment purposes only.
-The United States Championship is held at The Casino in Newport, Rhode Island.
-Richard D. Sears is the first champion.
+1881 - Begins as a men’s tournament open only to members of the US National Lawn Tennis Association.
+The competition is held at the Newport Casino in Rhode Island.
+Richard Sears is the first champion.

 1887 - Ellen Hansel is the first female singles winner.